-If a student fails to meet the requirements of satisfactory academic progress, he or she will be placed on Financial Aid Warning for one semester and will still be able to receive financial aid.
-The second semester that a student fails to meet the requirements will result in Financial Aid Probation.
-A student may be released from Financial Aid Warning or Probation by reestablishing satisfactory academic progress.
+Regardless of a Return to Title IV calculation, student's must meet all required satisfactory academic progress requirements.
+If a student fails to meet the requirements of satisfactory academic progress, he or she will be placed on Financial Aid Warning for one semester and will be able to receive financial aid the following semester.
+A student may be released from Financial Aid Warning or become eligible again by reestablishing satisfactory academic progress.
+If a student fails to meet requirements during the second semester, he or she will be denied financial aid and placed on Financial Aid Suspension.

-Once a student has been placed on Financial Aid Probation for adverse academic progress, the student may submit a Petition for Reinstatement of Financial Aid if there were unusual or mitigating circumstances.
-Examples of mitigating circumstances include, but are not limited to, prolonged and/or severe illness under a doctor's care for the student or a dependent, and accidents requiring hospitalization, or death of an immediate family member.
-Documentation is required to support the circumstance.
+Students placed on Financial Aid Suspension due to adverse academic progress may submit a Petition for Reinstatement of Financial Aid.
+The Petition should explain any unusual or mitigating circumstances that have affected the student's academic performance.
+Examples of mitigating circumstance include-but are not limited to prolonged and/or severe illness that results in the student or their dependent being placed under a doctor's care, accidents requiring hospitalization, or death of an immediate family member.
+Documentation is required to support the circumstance(s).
 The petition will be presented to the Student Appeals Committee for a decision.

-If an appeal is denied or a student does not have unusual or mitigating circumstances, the student remains ineligible to receive financial aid.
-He/she may reestablish eligibility for federal and state financial aid programs by successfully meeting the Satisfactory Academic Progress requirements based on his/her cumulative hours and GPA.
-The student will not be able to receive financial aid beyond the 150% of the degree program after they have reestablished other requirements of satisfactory academic progress.
+If an appeal is denied or the student does not have unusual or mitigating circumstances, the student will remain ineligible for financial aid.
+He or she may reestablish eligibility for federal and state financial aid programs by successfully meeting the Satisfactory Academic Progress requirements based on their cumulative hours and GPA.
+The student will not be able to receive financial aid beyond 150% of the degree program until they have reestablished other requirements of satisfactory academic progress.